Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 Gold exhibits a positive correlation to some of the other metals, particularly silver.
 For a 10 year period ending December 2009, the correlation coefficient between gold and silver was 0.674.
 The correlation to other commodities is weaker, as the correlation coefficient between a diversified spectrum of commodities (as represented by the S&P GSCI Index) and gold was 0.265.
 In addition, gold does not correlate with mainstream financial assets, like stocks and bonds, underpinning its role as a portfolio diversifier.

-Can you take physical possession of the gold?
+Can an investor take physical possession of the gold backing his/her GLD shares?

 The Trustee, The Bank of New York Mellon, does not deal directly with the public.
-The Trustee handles creation and redemption orders for the Trust's shares with Authorized Participants, who deal in blocks of 100,000 shares.
-An individual investor wishing to exchange shares for physical gold would have to come to the appropriate arrangements with his or her broker.
+The Trustee handles creation and redemption orders for the Trust's shares with Authorized Participants, who deal in blocks of 100,000 SPDR® Gold Shares.
+An individual investor wishing to exchange shares for physical gold would have to come to the appropriate arrangements with his or her broker and an Authorized Participant.

 Where is the gold held?
 Is it safe?

-The gold that underlies the Trust's shares is held in the form of allocated 400 oz.
-London Good Delivery Bars in the London vaults of HSBC Bank plc.
+The gold that underlies the Trust's shares is held in the form of allocated London Good Delivery Bars, typically referred to as 400-oz bars, in the London vaults of HSBC Bank plc, the Custodian.
 The safekeeping methods are essentially no different from those that have operated without a problem in the London market for centuries.
 Those safeguards have stood the test of time for both individuals and institutions (including many governments) that store their gold in London vaults.
-We have tremendous confidence in the Custodian's efforts to ensure the safety of the Trust's gold bullion.
+We have confidence in the Custodian's efforts to keep the Trust's gold bullion secure.
+Additionally, the Custodian maintains insurance with regard to its business on such terms and conditions it considers appropriate.

 What happens to the gold if there is a terrorist attack and it is stolen or damaged?